scalio/bazel-nx-example/README.md

 ## Build & Run

 Run `docker-compose up --build` to build and run the project.
 The app should be available at `http://localhost:4200/`

 Run `yarn start` to run only frontend.

-Run `yarn start api` to run only backend (assuming DB is already started).
+Run `yarn start api` to run only backend (assuming DB is already running).